Julius-Woo/COMP130004.02-Data-Structure/README.md

-# COMP130004.02-DS-A
+# COMP130004.02-Data Structure FDU 2023Fall
-Lab and project of the course
+This repository contains labs and projects for the course.